ICAZ117/mocside/README.md

 ===============> MocsIDE<===============

 IMPORTANT
-* Complete Grade Process
-* Due Dates on Assignments..get both client and backend to same timezone then the rest works
 * Email Confirmation ( For future, not this week)
 * Password Reset ( For future, not this work)